Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 # 4 Basic types
+All data values have a corresponding data *type*.
 Mojo's basic types are defined as built-ins, defined in the package `builtin`.
 They are automatically imported in code.
 These include the Bool, Int, IntLiteral, FloatLiteral, String and StringLiteral types, which we'll discuss in this section.
 They are all defined as a struct (see § 7).

 ## 4.1 The data type DType